abhilash-neog/Hyperspectral-Image-Learning/README.md

 1. The code for visualizing the HSI files that can generates the graphs for any pixel in an image and also the spectral signature of any class.

 2. The HSI classifier code models a network to learn the features of every class's pixels ,to be able to classify any given pixel accurately.
+Level of accuracy - 61%